 2. Reduce the exposure of the cut banana slices to oxygen.
 This is as simple as keeping the slices in an airtight container.
 However, if you need the bananas as a snack, you do not have to slice them and then keep them in airtight containers.

-It would be best to leave the peels on as they are the best natural way to keep oxygen away from the fruit and store them away from ethylene-producing fruits like apples and pears to prevent over-ripening.
+It would be best to leave the peels on as they are the best natural way to keep oxygen away from the fruit until you are ready to use it.

-If you have to slice the fruit for recipes, consider putting it in a zip lock bag or other sealed container which keeps the air out.
+If you have to slice the fruit for recipes, consider putting it in a zip lock bag or in a sealed container that keeps the air out.

 3. Lower the temperature of the banana slices to reduce the speed at which the oxidation reaction happens.